-If you want to design innovative and engaging interfaces, it's critical to understand how people behave; for example, how they order something, access specific information or look for help.
+If you want to design innovative and engaging user interfaces, it's critical to understand how people behave.
+For example, how they order something, access specific information or look for help.
 So, in order to uncover key insights into the way people act when using a specific product or service, we use ethnographic research techniques.

 01. Keep the team varied